 Once he picks a good stock chances are it will grow quicker than the overall market as other investors realize these companies are underpriced.

 Usually, he will start his research first by looking at companies with a low price-earnings ratio and a low price-book ratio (P/B).

 The enterprising investor looks mostly at high-quality companies, but might sometimes look at more speculative investments and lower-quality securities.

 He only does though when he has a firm grasp and knowledge of the market, the security is very lowly priced, and he has hedged his investment.

 Fewer Growth Stocks

-Growth stocks are stocks that are overpriced compared to the overall market because they have ambitious growth plan or because the market expects them to keep delivering outstanding and uncommon results.
+Growth stocks are stocks that are overpriced compared to the overall market because they have ambitious growth plans or because the market expects them to keep delivering outstanding and uncommon results.